danielatuesta55/Matplotlib-Challenge-JDAP/README.md

 ### Intention of this Repository

-This Repository has been made to summit the homework assignment for my Data Science Bootcamp at Northwestern University
+This Repository has been made to summit the homework assignment for my Data Science Bootcamp at Northwestern University.

-Pandas
+Matplotlib

 Student: Jorge Daniel Atuesta